yhexie/AxVSPRoomSeg3D/README.md

 set parameters in config file "configTraj.ini", then run the program AxVSPRoomSeg3DTraj.exe, the point cloud should named "scan1.txt"

+#### Acknowledgments

+The authors give special acknowledgement to Zhu, D. [35] for the implementation of VDB-EDT algorithm.
+Their open source project is available on https://github.com/zhudelong/VDB-EDT.git.

-Acknowledgments: The authors acknowledge the authors of papers "VDB-EDT: An Efficient Euclidean Distance Transform Algorithm Based on VDB Data Structure" and their open source project in https://github.com/zhudelong/VDB-EDT.git.
+1. Zhu, D.; Wang, C.; Wang, W.; Garg, R.; Scherer, S.; Meng, M.Q.-H. VDB-EDT: An Efficient Euclidean Distance Transform Algorithm Based on VDB Data Structure.
+2021.